Skip directly to content

 Guru Puja with Tsog - Celebrate our Teachers!

 In his recent visit to Kadampa Center, Khensur Rinpoche Lobsang Delek advised us that it is most beneficial for our community to come together twice a month to do Guru Puja with Tsog practice – and especially for students who have taken Highest Yoga Tantra initiation.
-On July 1, 2024, at 6:30 pm, we will hold our first monthly Guru Puja with Tsog practice, led by Geshe Sangpo.
-One or both of our precious Geshes will attend these pujas.
-If there is sufficient interest and support, we may expand the practice to twice a month on the traditional Tsog days.
+On September 13, 2024, at 6:30 pm, we will hold our monthly Guru Puja with Tsog practice, led by Geshe Sangpo or our chantmaster.

 • Students are requested to participate fully in the practice by bringing food offerings,